 Make sure you always send interesting content that will set you apart you from regular spam and that offers additional value for mobile users.

 It is also important to always include your contact information and links to your website, the app stores and social media channels.

 How effective are common strategies for mobile user acquisition? © ayeT-Studios

 Aim for Virality

 The second most successful tool for your mobile user acquisition strategy is social media.
-We recommend you to create your own social media channels on the platforms that matter the most for your potential users, for example Facebook, Twitter, Instagram or YouTube.
+We recommend that you create your own social media channels on the platforms that matter the most to your potential users, for example Facebook, Twitter, Instagram and YouTube.

 It is also easy to use with a high scope and a great tool to communicate with your mobile users.
 This way, you can directly respond to feedback or questions and make use of it in your next app updates.